The Jersey City Council approved three adult-use cannabis dispensary resolutions for MMD NJ Inc, Blossom Dispensary, and WR Wellness.

 Ward D Councilman Yousef Saleh congratulated MMD NJ Inc along with Blossom Dispensary, saying, “They have my support.”

 “I hope that they do a little more community outreach,” he added about WR Wellness.

-“The voters of Jersey City overwhelming approved recreational marijuana.
+“The voters of Jersey City overwhelmingly approved recreational marijuana.
 We’re going to engage in tax and oversight to make sure these businesses abide by the rules.
-I think we should have a high standard of scrutiny when we object to an application,” Solomon said before supporting all three resolutions.
+I think we should have a high standard of scrutiny when we object to an application,” Solomon said.
+He ultimately supported all three resolutions.

-Three adult-use cannabis dispensary municipal resolutions for Blossom, MMD Inc, and WR Wellness passed 7-0-1 with Ward C Councilman Rich Boggiano abstaining and At Large Councilman Daniel Rivera absent.
+Three adult-use cannabis dispensary municipal resolutions for Blossom, MMD Inc, and WR Wellness passed 7-0-1.
+Ward C Councilman Rich Boggiano abstained and At Large Councilman Daniel Rivera was absent.